philthompson10/pyqtdeploy/doc/sysroot.rst

         :param str name: is the name of the source file or directory.
         :return: the encoded version number.

+    .. py:method:: warning(message)

+        A warning progress message is displayed to the user.
+It will be treated as an error unless the
+        :option:`--verbose <pyqtdeploy-sysroot --no-warnings-are-errors>`
+        option was specified.

+        :param str message: is the message.

 .. py:class:: VersionNumber